The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Nom Nom’s recipe options

 All four of Nom Nom’s recipes have real meat as the first ingredient, which is what you should always look for.
 But it varies from Just Food For Dogs in that the second ingredient is always a plant.
 Some of the recipes contain eggs, but none contain organ meats, which you can find with Just Food For Dogs.
-Nom Nom maintains a minimum of 7% to 10% crude protein in their recipes, which is standard for fresh dog foods.
+Nom Nom maintains a minimum of 7% to 10% crude protein in their recipes, which is standard for freshly made dog foods.

 Nom Nom’s recipes are simple and short, using roughly five high-quality ingredients per meal before added nutrients.
 Currently, only the turkey recipe contains a grain (rice), but they steer clear of the additives many other grain-free foods include.
 Vitamins and minerals are added to create nutritionally complete and balanced meals.